Dwerg/walletaid/README.md

 4. Make a copy of wallet.dat and place in walletaid folder.
 5. Open config.ini and change parameters appropriate to the coin.
 6. Run "Extract keys.bat"
+7. Enter password if prompted and click "OK".
-7. Choose whether to dump all keys or search for specific key(s).
+8. Choose whether to dump all keys, search for specific key(s) or get seed words.
-8. If search is chosen, paste each indivudual address to seach for on a new line and click "OK".
+9. If search is chosen, paste each indivudual address to seach for on a new line and click "OK".
-9. Open "foundkeys.txt" to see the recovered keys and addresses.
+10. Open "DUMP.txt" to see the recovered keys or seed words.